quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 :p How do the minimal-BE value functions differ between the two MDPs?
 ??x
-For MDP1, the minimal-BE value function is exact and equal to zero for any discount factor \(\gamma\).
-For MDP2, the minimal-BE value function is not exact due to shared states, leading to an overall Bellman Error (BE) of \(p^2/3\) if the three states are equally weighted by \(d\). x??
+For MDP1, the minimal-BE value function is exact and equal to zero for any discount factor $\gamma $.
+For MDP2, the minimal-BE value function is not exact due to shared states, leading to an overall Bellman Error (BE) of $ p^2/3 $if the three states are equally weighted by$ d$. x??

 ---